Lorentz-force-coder/EPSDock/README.md

 # EPSDock
 EPSDock is a novel docking tools for RNA and Small molecules interaction evaluation.
 The resource code shown as EPSDock-code.rar files.
-You can download and compile it by gcc,g++ on Ubuntu LST 18.04 OS. ​​Furthermore, a compiled version of the EPSDock is available.
+You can download and compile it by gcc,g++ on Ubuntu LST 18.04 OS. ​​Furthermore, a compiled version of the EPSDock is available. ​​If you encounter problems during compilation, you can use the compiled program directly.​